bharatbalothia/wcelab-OMS-IV-UI/README.md

 npm update
 ```

+## Start the project using container

+See the [docker README](docker/README.md) for how run development using docker.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.